Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 SARM dosing lacks standardized protocols due to their unregulated status.
 Online forums and underground sources typically recommend starting doses of 10-25mg daily for compounds like ostarine, with cycles lasting 8-12 weeks followed by 4-8 week breaks.
 These recommendations lack scientific validation and vary significantly between sources.

 SARMs are typically taken orally in capsule or liquid form, making administration more convenient than injectable peptides.
-However, this convenience comes with significant drawbacks including unknown bioavailability, inconsistent dosing, and potential contamination with other substances during manufacturing.
+But this convenience comes with significant drawbacks including unknown bioavailability, inconsistent dosing, and potential contamination with other substances during manufacturing.

 Storage requirements differ substantially between these compound classes.
-Peptides require refrigeration at 36-46°F and have specific reconstitution protocols for lyophilized formulations.
+Peptides require refrigeration at 36-46°F and have specific reconstitution calculator protocols for lyophilized formulations.
 SARMs are typically stored at room temperature but lack stability data or expiration guidelines, creating uncertainty about potency degradation over time.

 The choice between peptides and SARMs should prioritize safety, efficacy, and legal considerations above all other factors.
 For patients seeking medically supervised treatment for weight management or metabolic health, therapeutic peptides represent the evidence-based choice with FDA approval, established safety profiles, and proven clinical outcomes.